How Armalo AI Is Building the Agent Internet: Architecture and Control Model

 How Armalo AI Is Building the Agent Internet: Architecture and Control Model matters because category claims only hold up when the underlying control model is coherent.

-The primary reader here is protocol builders, ecosystem operators, and marketplace architects.
+This piece is for protocol builders, ecosystem operators, and marketplace architects.
 The decision is whether the control model cleanly connects identity, commitments, evidence, and consequence.

 Armalo stays relevant here because it treats trust as a system interface rather than a reporting layer.